 - Chest x-ray (might show a lung infection or pneumonia)

-- Urine Histoplasma capsulatum antigen
+- Urine test for Histoplasma capsulatum antigen

 Treatment of Histoplasmosis - acute (primary) pulmonary

 Most cases of histoplasmosis clear up without specific treatment.
 Patients are advised to rest and take medication to control fever.

 Your doctor may prescribe medication if you are sick for more than 4 weeks, have a weakened immune system, or are having breathing problems.